-Install the throttle handle to the round bar as shown in above left image.
+Attach the throttle handle to the rear round bar as shown in the above two images.

 With the throttle lever in the idle position/fully open, pull the cable tight at the engine and tighten the screw to hold it in place.
 This will take all of the slack out of the cable.